a ship and a café . . . to start with!

 Office-based staff, too, at last have more than enough room to swing a cat but their main exercise is using the stairs to the first-floor office area: here, their knowledge and experience is backed by powerful computer systems to respond quickly and reliably to customers’ needs.

-Phil’s daughter Lynne has managed the accounts of Jamaica Press for more than twenty years and it was in those early days that she took on responsibility for another aspect of service for local customers – the supply of office products, now efficiently run by Janet and Hayley.
+Phil’s daughter Lynne has managed the accounts of Jamaica Press for more than twenty years and it was in those early days that she took on responsibility for another aspect of service for local customers – the supply of office products, now efficiently run by Janet.
 So many print customers appreciate being able to order these necessities from the same source as their printing, that this diversity has also grown steadily.
 Competition is strong with international companies jostling for position in the market but the care and attention given by this small business keeps the delivery van busy throughout North Devon and North Cornwall.
 Help with planning office layouts is an integral part of the service for customers arranging a new office format, together with supply and assembly of furniture.

 New applications – printing ink must flow in the blood of the Mitchell family, for Phil’s son Paul always wanted to work in print.
 Over a two-year period, he studied at Exeter School of Printing and gained litho printing experience in a city printers before returning to Hartland in 1987 to learn origination skills.
 More than thirty years on, he not only has a sound knowledge of all aspects of computerised design, origination and modern printing techniques but is always ready to embrace new technology.
 Paul has introduced short-run digital and large-format ink jet printing to Jamaica Press for the benefit of his customers and enjoys exploring the diverse applications these permit.
 With full colour litho printing in one pass, quality output competes with the best!